German Empire: South America

-In South America, Germany's primary interest was in Argentina, Brazil, Chile, and Uruguay and viewed the countries of northern South America – Ecuador, Colombia, and Venezuela – as a buffer to protect its interest from the growing influence of the United States.
+In South America, Germany's primary interest was in Argentina, Brazil, Chile, and Uruguay and viewed the countries of northern South America—Ecuador, Colombia, and Venezuela—as a buffer to protect its interest from the growing influence of the United States.
 Policymakers in Germany analysed the possibility of establishing bases in Margarita Island and showed interest in the Galápagos Islands but soon abandoned any such designs given that far-flung bases in northern South America would be very vulnerable.
 Germany attempted to promote Chile, a country that was heavily influenced by Germany, into a regional counterweight to the United States.
 Germany and Britain managed through Chile to have Ecuador deny the United States a naval base in the Galápagos Islands.

-Claims that German communities in South America acted as extensions of the German Empire were ubiquituous by 1900 but it has never been proved that these communities acted in such way to any significant degree.
+Claims that German communities in South America acted as extensions of the German Empire were ubiquitous by 1900 but it has never been proved that these communities acted in such way to any significant degree.
 German political, cultural and scientific influence was particularly intense in Chile in the decades before World War I, and the prestige of Germany and German things in Chile remained high after the war but did not recover to its pre-war levels.